okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 ##### Quota for Exercising Parliamentary Activity (CEAP)
 1. `src/group_receipts.py` creates a `data/YYYY-MM-DD-reimbursements.xz` file with grouped data from all of the available datasets (`data/YYYY-MM-DD-current-year.xz`, `data/YYYY-MM-DD-last-year.xz` and `data/YYYY-MM-DD-previous-years.xz`)
 1. `src/translation_table.py` creates a `data/YYYY-MM-DD-ceap-datasets.md` file with details of the meaning and of the translation of each variable from the _Quota for Exercising Parliamentary Activity_ datasets.
-1. `src/fetch_datasets.py`, `src/translate_datasets.py` and `src/xml2csv.py` no longer exist but the same results we used to achieve with them can be achieved through [serenata_toolbox](https://github.com/datasciencebr/serenata-toolbox).

 ##### Suppliers information (CNPJ)
 1. `src/fetch_cnpj_info.py` iterates over the CEAP datasets looking for supplier unique documents (CNPJ) and creates a local dataset with each supplier info.